-The Archivists are an extinct alien species know only from their data storage artifacts.
+The Archivists are an extinct alien species known only from their data storage artifacts.
 Two classes of these Archives have been discovered.
 All examples of each class appear to be physically identical.
 A Lesser Archive is a sphere approximately 1.2m in diameter.
-An outer diamondoid shell surrounds a layer of machine-phase material, within which lie further shells of crystal-linked magmatter components which in turn enclose a quantum-density information storage system.
+An outer shell made from an exotic form of diamondoid surrounds a layer of machine-phase material, within which lie further shells of crystal-linked magmatter components which in turn enclose a quantum-density information storage system.
 The operating principles of this quantum-density memory remain unexplained.
 The diamondoid outer shell is punctured by ports used to read and write the memory contents by means of bursts of coherent gamma rays.
 The whole system masses ten thousand tons, most of which is the mass of the central core.
 The Greater Archives are generally similar but are approximately 1.6m in diameter.